 Dirty Dozen is the list of top 12 fresh produces with high pesticides use.
 Clean Fifteen is the list of top 15 fresh produces with less pesticides use.
 (Note that pesticides residue level is another story depends on the produce and preparation procedures.)

-Because organic/ pesticides free produces are not guaranteed to be available all the time as said so on the title, especially in Korea here.
+Because organic/ pesticides free produces are not guaranteed to be available all the time, especially in South Korea.

 Second of all, the biggest con of organics, although organic produces are safer choice for us and help to sustain healthy environment, the voice protests buying organics is the high price tags.
 Not everyone including myself can afford every single organic products.

-These lists are very useful to make decision if substituting is optional or not.
-For example, I skip Strawberries, Spinach, Kale, and any leafy vegetables no matter what if I don’t find organic or pesticides free.
+These lists are very useful to make decision whether substituting is optional or not.
+For example, I skip Strawberries, Spinach, Kale, and any leafy vegetables if I don’t find organic or pesticides free.

-I somehow lost many articles from past blog on old website, including yearly Dirty Dozen updates.
-So here is the latest information.
+I somehow lost many articles from past blog posts on my old website, including yearly Dirty Dozen updates.
+So here is the latest information as of now.